A blue and white logo that says digital on it

 3. A build that's fit for humans!

 If you spend a lot of your working day online, you'll doubtless have strong opinions on what makes a good website.
-And we guarantee that one word will be common to them all – user-friendly.
+And we guarantee that one word will be common to them all – user-friendliness.

 Yes, it seems obvious, but we still see so many websites that aren't fit for human use.
-Slow, bloated, hard to navigate… Sometimes websites can seem like an afterthought, when they're really an essential part of a brand's identity.
+Slow, bloated, hard to navigate… sometimes websites can seem like an afterthought, when they're really an essential part of a brand's identity.

 If a customer comes to your website looking for a specific product or piece of information, they want it fast.
 You're not only in competition with other businesses – you're in competition with their websites.